Q1. Can I Force The Police or Dog Warden To Euthanize The Dog?

 However, you can request the dog be destroyed if the dog is considered to be vicious, as defined by Ohio law.
 The final decision is up to the dog warden or the local health department.

-If you file it under the strict liability statute, you have six (6) years.
+A. If you file it under the strict liability statute, you have six (6) years.
 If you file it under a negligent claim, you have two (2) years.

 It’s important to contact us as soon as possible to discuss your case.
 We will provide you with information you need to help you build your claim correctly.

-Ohio Attorney James Slater: All claims are driven by circumstances that take place.
+A. All claims are driven by circumstances that take place.
 In some cases, a dog bite situation is relatively minor.
 Someone gets bitten.
 They go to the emergency room.
 They might get a prescription of antibiotics and everything is fine.
 Other cases, they’re more severe and they have to have continual medical care.
 There may be a situation where there might need to be corrective surgery.